American Beautyberry: A Showstopper Native Plant

 Beautyberry can get big.
 Typically 4-5 feet, but up to 9 feet in some cases.
 You want to give it room to grow and spread out those gorgeous draping branches.

 Make it a focal plant in your garden or place it at the back of a border with plenty of room to grow.
+You can also grow it in mass plantings in a shady area.

 5. American Beautyberry isn’t picky about its soil